-**The device will reduce Serratia Marcescens by 99%+ during standard operation over a period of 24 hours, at a distance of 4.5 inches.
-The device will reduce Bacillus Subtilis by 99%+ during standard operation over a period of 24 hours, at a distance of 4.5 inches.
-The device will reduce Aspergillus Versicolor by 90%+ during standard operation over a period of 24 hours, at a distance of 4.5 inches.
+**The device will reduce Serratia Marcescens by 99%+ during standard operation over 24 hours, at a distance of 4.5 inches.
+The device will reduce Bacillus Subtilis by 99%+ during standard operation over 24 hours, at a distance of 4.5 inches.
+The device will reduce Aspergillus Versicolor by 90%+ during standard operation over 24 hours, at a distance of 4.5 inches.
 (LMS Technologies, Inc. Report, November 2006.)

 Air Quality Testing